dustinnoe/wireshark-lesson/1/LessonPlan.md

 * Have students open Wireshark.

 * Tell the students that the point of this guided practice is to learn how to capture traffic and understand the power of filters.
 If they do not fully understand what the filter is doing, it's okay.
-Weilding WireShark filters effectively takes time and research to find the filter that they'll need for a given circumstance.
+Wielding WireShark filters effectively takes time and research to find the filter that they'll need for a given circumstance.

 * Send students the following instructions.